What is a plan

 Before you begin

-For Portfolio for Jira to capture the latest data from Jira, you'll need to organize your work into what we call issue sources.
+For Advanced Roadmaps to capture the latest issue details, you'll need to organize your work into what we call issue sources.
 The issue details that come from these issue sources will be used to create the ideal schedule for your teams.
 The issues can be scheduled across sprints, months, even years.

-These are the issue sources into which you'll have to organize your work in Jira:
+These are the issue sources into which you'll have to organize your work in Jira Software:

 - Boards: A board displays issues from one or more projects, giving you a flexible way of viewing, managing, and reporting on work in progress.
 There are two types of boards in you can use as issue sources:

 - Scrum board — for teams that plan their work in sprints